 - Inertia and gridlock that leads to accepting the status quo after spending time and money on traditional feasibility studies that are fundamentally flawed in trying to make a business case where none exists.

 Broadband Funding Program Challenges

-Potential project risks can be identified to avoid failed projects, or unsustainable networks that do not resolve the lack of broadband access
+- Potential project risks can be identified to avoid pitfalls, or unsustainable networks that do not resolve the lack of broadband access

 Funding agencies can play a critical role in their funding and policies.
 They can invest in communities rather than a network build.
 Broadband and digital infrastructure are not ends in themselves, but means to enable good-paying local jobs, grow local economic opportunities, and enhance local quality of life.